-My countrymen, the man I represent thinks that the evils which oppress and grind the face of the people should all e destroyed, but I promise you this, that in his effort to cast out the devils from the body politic, he will use no wand except that simple shepherd's staff of Democracy-"Equal rights to all and special privileges to none."
-No man that is engaged in any legitimate business will be disturbed by any agitation of his, but on the other hand, he will to conserve and preserve the magnificent resources of the State.
-Afraid of him? nor quench a smoking flax of honest toil.
-Down from the humble farm where labor. in the sweat of their faces, "the man man with the bonds and the woman with the diamonds, he believes in absolute justice and equal protection for all.
-If you and tolls. will make him Governor I will under with me to the effect that when he has closed his four years' career it will be recorded in the annals of the State that the Commonwealth never had a Chief Executive who did more for the upbuilding of all its worthy enterprises of labor and commerce.
+My countrymen, the man I represent thinks that the evils which oppress and grind the face of the people should all be destroyed, but I promise you this. that in his effort to cast out the devils from the body politic, he will use no wand except that simple shepherd's staff of Democracy-"Equal rights to all and special privileges to none."
+No man that is engaged in any legitimate busithat is engaged in any legitimate busi-ness will be disturbed by any agitation. of his, but on the other hand, he will use every power that God has given him to conserve and preserve the magnificent resources of the State.
+Afraid of him?
+I tell you verily he will not break a brussed reed of a struggling industry nor quench a smoking flax of honest toil Down from the humble farm where labor in the sweat of their faces, "the man with the hee" and the woman with the broom, all the way up to the gilded place, where rest in luxurious ease the man with the bonds and the woman with the diamonds, he believes in absolute jus-tice and equal protection for all.
+If you will make him Governor I will under-write his bond and get ten thousand solvent freeholders of the State to sign it with me to the effect that when he has closed his four years' career it will be recorded in the annals of the State that the Commonwealth never had a Chief Executive who did more for the upbuild ing of all its worthy enterprises of labor and commerce.

 If we turn to the argument of party service, I yield to no man.
 I have heard it said that there were some others who did more for the establishment of white supremacy.
-Why, gentlemen, the man I offer you was born and bred in Halifax County, and he sprang from the loins of a man who bore a name that helpless children and defenseless women and timid men conjured with in the dark days of the Black Peril.
-And in our epoch-making contest for the adoption of the Constitutional Amendment not one upheld it with more zeal and ability than he, and the astute chairman of the Democratic State Committee caused over eighty thousand copies of his speech on the subject to be circulated all over the ugural Address of 1909 on Trusts.)
-The man who by foul means willfully and needlessly takes the life of a rival. under our law forfeits his own.
-The corporate monopoly that by foul means willfully and needlessly destroys its rival by wrong-doing for the purpose of exacting unjust profits from the public, should forfeit its existence.
-All the power of the State in all of its departments should be exerted to destroy every unnatural monopoly, every industrial trust that commits wrong upon the people and their industries.
-And the fixed policy of regulating the natural monopolies, the public service corporations, should be maintained.
+Why, gentlemen, the man offer you was born and bred in Halifa: County, and he sprang from the loins of a man who bore a name that help less children and defenseless women and timid men conjured with in the dark days of the Black Peril.
+And in our epoch-making contest for the adoption of the Constitutional Amendment not one upheld it with more zeal and ability than e, and the astute chairman of the Dem equilibrium of the ascrete chain and of the Dem-ocratic State Committee caused over eighty thousand copies of his speech on the subject to be circulated all over the state.